-Erma Daukei, the mother of slain Rosalin Reynolds, 8, speaks about her daughter's personality and her last night alive.
-James “Icey” Daukei Jr., 20, of Watonga, OK, is charged with first-degree murder in the death of the second-grader.
+James “Icey” Daukei Jr., 20, of Watonga, is charged in Blaine County District Court with first-degree murder in the death of the second-grader.

 A DHS spokeswoman said Friday she was prohibited by law from discussing the case.

 Court records show Reynolds has had several traffic violations.

 Between 2000 to 2002, he was charged with driving while suspended, running a roadblock and eluding a police officer, records show.

 Everything was running late — dinner, bedtimes, baths.